- How is childhood leukemia treated?

 Treatment of children with acute myeloid leukemia

-Treatment for most children with acute myeloid leukemia (AML) has 2 phases:
+Treatment for most children with acute myeloid leukemia (AML) is in 2 phases:

 - Consolidation (intensification)

-Compared to treatment for ALL, the treatment for AML generally uses higher doses of chemotherapy (chemo) but for a shorter time.
-Because treatment is very intense and there is a risk of serious complications, children with AML should be treated in cancer centers or hospitals that have a lot of experience with this disease.
+Compared to treatment for ALL, the treatment for AML uses higher doses of chemotherapy (chemo) but for a shorter time.
+Treatment is very intense and there is a risk of serious complications, so children with AML need to be treated in cancer centers or hospitals that have a lot of experience with this disease.

 The combinations of drugs used to treat AML are different from those used for ALL.
-Treatment is given in cycles that usually last several days.
+Treatment is given over several days.
 The schedule of treatment may be repeated in 10 days or 2 weeks, depending on how intense the doctor wants the treatment to be.
 Treatment is repeated until the bone marrow shows no more leukemia.
 This usually happens after 2 or 3 treatments.
 Often chemo is put into the cerebrospinal fluid (CSF), too.
 Usually radiation treatment to the brain is not needed.

-For most children, high-dose chemo is given for at least several months.
-Chemo into the CSF is usually given at the start and every 1 to 2 months for as long as this phase lasts.
+For other children, high-dose chemo is given for at least several months.
+Chemo into the cerebrospinal fluid is usually given at the start and every 1 to 2 months for as long as this phase lasts.

 An important aspect of treatment for AML is supportive care (nursing care, nutrition, antibiotics, blood transfusions, etc.).
-With this care, a high rate of remission at the end of induction can be achieved.
+With this care, a high rate of remission can be achieved.

 Treatment of refractory or recurrent AML

 Less than 15% of children have refractory AML (leukemia that does not respond to initial treatment).
-These leukemias are often very hard to cure.
-The doctor may recommend a stem cell transplant if it can be done.
+These leukemias are often very hard to cure, so the doctor may recommend a stem cell transplant if it can be done.

 As a rule, the outlook for a child whose AML comes back after treatment is slightly better than if a remission were never achieved.
 But this depends on how long the first remission lasted.
-More than half of these children will go into a second remission with more chemo.
 The chance of a second remission is better if the first one lasted for at least a year, but long-term second remissions are rare without a stem cell transplant.

-Most children whose leukemia has relapsed will be offered a clinical trial in the hope that if a remission is brought about, a stem cell transplant can then be done.
+Most children whose leukemia has come back will be offered a clinical trial in the hope that if a remission is brought about, a stem cell transplant can then be done.
 Sometimes the doctor may suggest a stem cell transplant even without a remission.